 Sinfulwolf Posted February 16, 2019 Report Posted February 16, 2019 I’m not sure if it would have been Neutral Female only because Kevin and Abdul are clearly very out of their depths.
 However I think this also went to show how strong an Arch Angel can actually be.
 JayDee and InBrightestDay 2 Quote

 InBrightestDay Posted February 16, 2019 Author Report Posted February 16, 2019 38 minutes ago, Sinfulwolf said: I’m not sure if it would have been Neutral Female only because Kevin and Abdul are clearly very out of their depths.
 However I think this also went to show how strong an Arch Angel can actually be.
 Funny thing, I actually calculated how strong Luzurial is.
 I wanted to have some kind of yardstick so I wasn’t making her too strong, so… In Whore of Heaven, Luzurial bites through a stone tentacle being used to gag her.
 Assuming the magic animating the tentacle didn’t make it any stronger than normal stone (unlikely, but this at least gives us a minimum value), and assuming physical properties similar to granite, then it would have a compressive strength of roughly 200 megapascals or 29,000 psi.
 Average human bite force is 162 psi, so assuming all of Luzurial’s strength scales to her bite force, that would make her (at full power) at least 180 times human strength.
 Even assuming she’s at like one third of that right now, that’s still 60 times human strength.
-Sinfulwolf and JayDee 2 Quote
+JayDee and Sinfulwolf 2 Quote

 InBrightestDay Posted February 19, 2019 Author Report Posted February 19, 2019 (edited) Part Five is up and we have new reviews!
 Quote JayDee I still kinda feel it’s a shame that there wasn’t room (well, alright there was room but it was too darn crackfic silliness) for the stoner and her id Construct getting high together and listening to music, but maybe that’s a story for another time.
 It could be called “Not So Deadly Sin.”
 Quote Also, the virtue wolf fighting the next monster is cool.
 Thanks!
 To elaborate, the background monster, Grabby Hands there, is Greed.
 Luzurial creates incarnate virtues, the same way Eparlegna creates incarnate sins, so I thought that perhaps those virtues might specifically oppose the sins, thus being drawn from the seven Christian virtues.
 In this case, the virtue that opposes Greed is Charity, which, theologically speaking, is not so much giving money away as it is acting on love for your fellow human beings.
 Dogs are often used as exemplars of selfless love, so I gave charity a canine or lupine form.
 Quote The slightly amended Lailah story is still just as interesting – I just realised I could probably use Lailah myself for the Chastia story if I ever finish it. (since like Chastia she also serves under Luzurial).
 Would you be alright with me swiping your Jewish folklore ref?
 First off, we’re technically working in a shared universe, so as far as the stories go, what’s mine is yours.
 Second, I’d be perfectly happy for you to include her.
 I don’t know if she’ll ever get to personally show up in one of my stories, so it would be nice to see her...doing well, let’s just say.
 I’ve gone back and forth over her mythological role as Angel of Conception, but that wouldn’t matter for your story anyway, given when it takes place.
 Quote “Wait,” Abdul said.
 “Are you saying the Archangel Gabriel’s got a girlf—?” *DING* Second big laugh.
 Gotta love that comedy cut-off It’s a cheap joke, I know, but I couldn’t keep from writing it in.
 For those not in the know, in Jewish folklore, Lailah and Gabriel actually work together.
 According to the lore, there’s a tree in the Garden of Eden called the Tree of Souls, from which new human souls are produced.
 The souls fall from the tree into something called the Treasury of Souls, Gabriel draws one out and Lailah bonds the soul to a human embryo and then watches over it until birth, which is why she’s often referred to as the Angel of Conception.
 Again, this is folklore, not hard canon; it’s not in Jewish church sermons or anything.
 In that sense, it’s kind of like the Celestial Hierarchy.
 I keep going back and forth over whether or not to include the conception thing into this story’s universe, but I liked the idea that those two work together, and that they might be attracted to one another, albeit unable to act upon their feelings due a perceived ban on physical intimacy.
 Quote That ability to make spikes shoot out from the ground and impale things could be useful in a fight in the final part if you’re still thinking of things to include.
 Thank you for the suggestion!
 Quote Calista seems like she has a sensible attitude to me.
 Never do what the penis worm wants is a good rule of thumb.
 I remember when you first tossed it at me, I replied “Even separated from the rest of the story like that it’s a great line so I can see why you like it.” and all I can say now is works even better in story!
 Is there a reason that Calista saw it first up on floor 5, then when it couldn’t reach her it goes down to the Lobby?
 Is Lust...
 Calista’s sin?
 Is Abdul doing some serious satisfying off page?
 First off, “There’s no way I’m coming out of this vent!
 That’s exactly what the penis worm wants!” is my favorite joke in the entire chapter.
 Second, the thought did occur to me that if the thing was attempting to get at Calista in the vent, that it might actually be her personal sin creature, which does make one wonder what her sex life with Abdul is like.
 Quote Charnel Spider is a heck of an image.
 It’s the kind of bloody gore critter that wouldn’t be out of place in a professionally published horror work.
 That engagement ring is a nice macabre touch.
 Thank you again.
 The ring was actually an attempt at visually indicating that the monster isn’t made of human body parts, but is instead going around carving them off of people and wearing them.
 I figured jewelry was a good indicator for that.
 Quote They beat it with science!
 Finishing it off with the two shots is a very zombieland “make sure” moment.
 Heh.
 Gotta have a big bang at the end of the part, but then Calista’s really coming into her own with her established App Theo knowledge for making the right ammunition.
 I really wanted everyone in our main group to get at least one really cool or important thing to do, so Abdul gets to apply his Chemistry knowledge with the methane bomb, and while Calista has a supporting role (well, aside from saving Abdul by beaning the Charnel Spider with her phone), it’s a vital one, allowing for those bullets to become useful.
 Edited February 19, 2019 by InBrightestDay JayDee 1 Quote